-The Escher String Quartet has received acclaim for its profound musical insight and rare tonal beauty.
-A former BBC New Generation Artist, the Escher has performed at London’s Cadogan Hall for the BBC Proms and is a regular guest at London’s Wigmore Hall.
-In its hometown of New York City, the quartet serves as season artists of the Chamber Music Society of Lincoln Center, where it recently performed quartet cycles of Beethoven and Zemlinksy.
+The Escher String Quartet has received acclaim for their profound musical insight and rare tonal beauty.
+A former BBC New Generation Artist and recipient of the Avery Fisher Career Grant, they’ve performed at London’s Cadogan Hall for the BBC Proms and are regular guests at London’s Wigmore Hall, while, in their hometown of New York City, they’re season artists of The Chamber Music Society of Lincoln Center.

-The Escher String Quartet has made a distinctive impression throughout Europe, with recent debuts including Amsterdam’s Concertgebouw, London’s Kings Place, Paris’s Auditorium du Louvre, Slovenian Philharmonic Hall, Les Grands Interprètes Geneva, the Konzerthaus Berlin, and the Tel Aviv Museum of Art.
-With a strong collaborative approach, the Escher has appeared at festivals such as the Heidelberg Spring Festival, Kamara.hu at the Liszt Academy in Budapest, Dublin’s Great Music in Irish Houses, the Risør Chamber Music Festival in Norway, the Hong Kong International Chamber Music Festival, and the Perth International Arts Festival in Australia.
+The quartet has made a distinctive impression throughout Europe, having made recent debuts at Amsterdam’s Concertgebouw, Berlin’s Konzerthaus, London’s Kings Place, Paris’s Auditorium du Louvre, Les Grands Interprètes Geneva, Slovenian Philharmonic Hall, and the Tel Aviv Museum of Art.
+Their festival appearances include the Heidelberg Spring Festival, Kamara.hu at the Liszt Academy in Budapest, the Great Music in Irish Houses festival in Dublin, the Risør Chamber Music Festival in Norway, the Perth International Arts Festival in Australia, and the Hong Kong International Chamber Music Festival.

 Alongside their growing European profile, the quartet’s US profile continues to flourish, with recent engagements including the Aspen, Bravo!
 Vail, and Bowdoin International music festivals; Toronto Summer Music; Chamber Music San Francisco; Music@Menlo; the Ravinia Festival; and Caramoor.
 The quartet has also held faculty positions at Southern Methodist University in Dallas, Texas, and The University of Akron in Ohio.